ThemeCore/Branding/README.md

 #### Can I use the ThemeCore branding in my projects?

 Yes, and no. It all depends on how and why you wish to use the branding.
-We have developed a '[Trademark and Branding Usage Policy]()' to help you decide wether or not using the ThemeCore branding is acceptable for your project, website, or anywhere else you wish to use ThemeCore's branding.
+We have developed a '[Branding Usage Policy](./BRAND_USEAGE.md)' to help you decide wether or not using the ThemeCore branding is acceptable for your project, website, or anywhere else you wish to use ThemeCore's branding.
 If you are unsure about anything contained in the policy guidelines, you can always send us an email at <branding@themecore.org>.

 #### Do you accept ideas or contributions to the branding?

 Yes, however since the branding is trademarked, there are special requirements and terms of use for branding submissions and contributions.
-To find out exactly what is required you can read up on the requirements and expectations in our '[Contribution Policy]()', and our '[Submission Policy]()'.
+To find out exactly what is required you can read up on the requirements and expectations in our '[Contribution Policy](./CONTRIBUTING.md)', and our '[Submission Policy](./SUBMISSION.md)'.
 If you find the terms and requirements in the policies are acceptable, we would love to have you on board with our team.

 #### If it's all trademarked, why bother with master files and a branding repository?